joseph-c100/joseph-c100.github.io/content/info/index.md

 ![image](/images/profile.jpg)

 If you're looking for a creative generalist with a stack of design, tech and some marketing skills then reach out to me.
-I'm particularly interested in working with independent galleries, small press publishers, digital product developers, web3 organisations/businesses, fashion brands and record labels.
+I'm particularly interested in working with independent galleries, small press publishers, digital product developers, fashion brands, record labels and non-profits.

 Currently working at BookMachine, a small design and marketing agency in London, building digital products, automating workflows and building a company Operating System.